SiloCityLabs/blog/content/post/2018/2018-03-02-changing-dns-settings-for-android-development.md

 &nbsp;

-You&#8217;ll notice for each setup I have created pastebin links to where my hosts file is located, the format is &#8220;ip hostname&#8221; with one per line, just like a windows /etc/hosts file.
+You'll notice for each setup I have created pastebin links to where my hosts file is located, the format is &#8220;ip hostname&#8221; with one per line, just like a windows /etc/hosts file.
 You will need this in a later step for access to your settings.
 If you have a web server for static links, that will be even better but optional, I use http://somewebsite.com/dns-settings/live.txt.
 This allows me to edit without updating my android device.

 &nbsp;